 Can “unfulfilling” describe relationships?

 Absolutely.
-Relationships that lack connection, purpose, or emotional support can be unfulfilling.
+Relationships that lack connection, support, shared goals, or emotional understanding can be unfulfilling.